 Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Marston Moretaine.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-I'm purchasing a new build house in Marston Moretaine benefiting from help to buy.
-The builders refused to budge the amount so I negotiated £7000 of fixtures and fittings instead.
-The property agent told me not disclose to my lawyer about this deal as it would jeopardize my loan with the bank.
+I'm purchasing a new build house in Marston Moretaine with the aid of help to buy.
+The developers refused to move on the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The sale representative suggested that I not inform my conveyancer about the side-deal as it would adversely affect my mortgage with the lender.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 Am I right to be suspicious by brokers that I am dealing with are suggesting a nationwide conveyancing firm rather than a High Street Marston Moretaine conveyancing firm?